 The history of Las Vegas begins with the discovery of minerals and precious metals, leading to the beginning of the mining industry.
 The completion of the main railway, linking Southern California with Salt Lake City, established Las Vegas as a railroad town, while the availability of water makes Las Vegas an ideal rest stop.
 While the principal industry in early Las Vegas is the railroad, gambling is legalized in 1911 and in 1931 the construction of Hoover Dam brings an influx of construction workers.
 A population boom begins during construction, giving an economical boost during the Great Depression.
 Following World War II, extravagant hotels and casinos are built, bringing tourism and entertainment to the forefront.
 These industries continue to flourish as Las Vegas's economy mainstay.

-Las Vegas has consistently maintained the highest new job growth in the United States.
-Of the 25 cities likely to have the country's highest employment growth over the next five years, Las Vegas ranked sixth in a recent Forbes Magazine study.
+Las Vegas consistently maintains high new job growth.
 The construction industry continues to be a major employer in Southern Nevada as the demands for residential, resort, office and industrial space continue to soar.
 Gaming has served as the catalyst for the bulk of the Las Vegas's phenomenal growth and outstanding economic success, providing a consistent flood of new jobs.

 The most impressive draw to the Las Vegas Northwest area is its natural beauty.
 Located in the desert valley, Las Vegas Northwest and the surrounding areas boast multicolor sunsets and landscape etched by the elements.
 Blessed with low humidity, ideal spring and fall temperatures and an average 320 days of sunshine per year, Las Vegas Northwest is a great place to live where outdoor lovers can find a multitude of offerings.